matthiasn/BirdWatch/README.md

 #BirdWatch

-BirdWatch is a reactive web application for visualizing a stream of live Tweets making use of AngularJS, BootStrap, D3.js, ElasticSearch and Play Framework (in alphabetical order).
+BirdWatch is a reactive web application for visualizing a stream of live Tweets making use of **[AngularJS](http://angularjs.org)**, **[BootStrap](http://getbootstrap.com)**, **[D3.js](http://d3js.org)**, **[ElasticSearch](http://www.elasticsearch.org)** and **[Play Framework](http://www.playframework.com)** (in alphabetical order).

 ![Screenshot](./docs/screenshot.png)

-A Play application connects to the Twitter Streaming API and receives all Tweets that include at least one of a set of configured words.
+A Play application connects to the **[Twitter Streaming API](https://dev.twitter.com/docs/streaming-apis)** and receives all Tweets that include at least one of a set of configured words.
 Twitter caps this to 1% of the FireHose, which basically means that the application will not receive more than one percent of all Tweets at any given moment of time.
 This limit still falls in the range of millions of Tweets per day; a well-defined area of interest should comfortable fit in.

-Incoming Tweets are inserted into ElasticSearch where they are almost instantly available for querying.
+Incoming Tweets are inserted into **[ElasticSearch](http://www.elasticsearch.org)** where they are almost instantly available for querying.
 Each Tweet is also compared with what is called a percolation query, a pre-registered query for each connected client.
 Every thus pre-registered query is run on every new Tweet.
-For every Tweet on which the query matches the client will immediately be informed by means of Server Sent Events.
+For every Tweet on which the query matches the client will immediately be informed by means of **[Server Sent Events (SSE)](http://dev.w3.org/html5/eventsource/)**.

-Clients hold a local data copy of all the Tweets they have asked for using the ElasticSearch query syntax, with 'AND' being the default operator.
+**[AngularJS](http://angularjs.org)** clients hold a local data copy of all the Tweets they have asked for using the **[ElasticSearch query syntax](http://www.elasticsearch.org/guide/reference/query-dsl/query-string-query/)**, with 'AND' being the default operator.
 Every query is not only run on the existing Tweets in the ElasticSearch index but is also registered as a percolation query.
 A user selectable amount of previous Tweets is loaded, and then every new Tweet for which the query matches is appended immediately, allowing Tweets analysis in near-realtime.
 Queries are bookmarkable, making it easy to frequently look at interesting and potentially complex queries.

 Holding all data on the client may or may not be the most elegant way of doing this.
 Having loaded the Tweets already certainly means that the application can fully utilize a fast CPU on the client machine and respond instantly without having to ask the server every time the set of Tweets changes through new Tweets being added.

 A live version of this application is **[available](http://birdwatch.matthiasnehlsen.com)**.
 This instance listens to a bunch of software and data related terms, see the application.conf file for details.
 Interesting queries on this data set include:

-java (job OR hiring)
+<a target="_blank" href="http://birdwatch2.matthiasnehlsen.com/#/(job%20OR%20hiring)%20java"><strong>(job OR hiring) java</strong></a>

-python -monty
+<a target="_blank" href="http://birdwatch.matthiasnehlsen.com/#/python%20-monty"><strong>python -monty</strong></a>

-sql london
+<a target="_blank" href="http://birdwatch.matthiasnehlsen.com/#/sql%20london)"><strong>sql london</strong></a>

 Please feel free to contribute, pull requests are happily accepted.
 I use this project to study the technologies involved and I would appreciate learning better ways of doing things.
 Contributions would for example be helpful in these areas: